volkm/prism-pse/README.md

 ```
 The parameter `--platform linux/amd64` is only needed an ARM machines.

-When the build is successuful, the image can be run with:
+When the build is successful, the image can be run with:
 ```
 docker run -it --platform linux/amd64 prism-pse
 ```